Understanding GI Map Testing and Hormonal Health

 Practical Steps to Enhance Gut Health During Menopause

-Balanced Diet: Focus on a diverse diet that includes fruits, vegetables, whole grains, and lean proteins.
+Focus on a diverse diet that includes fruits, vegetables, whole grains, and lean proteins.
 A varied diet not only supports gut health but may also help reduce menopause symptoms.

-Probiotics and Prebiotics: Incorporate foods high in probiotics, such as yogurt and fermented foods, along with prebiotic-rich options like garlic and onions.
+Incorporate foods high in probiotics, such as yogurt and fermented foods, along with prebiotic-rich options like garlic and onions.
 These foods nourish beneficial gut bacteria and promote balance.

-Hydration: Ensure adequate daily water intake, as staying hydrated supports digestion and can alleviate constipation.
+Ensure adequate daily water intake, as staying hydrated supports digestion and can alleviate constipation.

-Stress Management: Engage in stress-reducing practices, such as yoga and meditation.
+Engage in stress-reducing practices, such as yoga and meditation.
 Managing stress positively influences both mental well-being and gut health.

-Regular Exercise: Aim for consistent physical activity to enhance gut motility and support hormonal balance.
+Aim for consistent physical activity to enhance gut motility and support hormonal balance.
 Simple activities like walking or dancing can have a significant impact.

 Empower Yourself with Knowledge